rockstor/rockstor-doc/kvm_setup.rst

     sudo apt-get install qemu-kvm libvirt-bin bridge-utils virt-manager

-N.B. it is required that one logout and then back in again after the above installs as then your linux user is able to acquire their new group privileges.
+N.B. it is required that one logs out and then back in again after the above installs as then your linux user is able to acquire their new group privileges.

 Setting up a KVM for Rockstor
 -----------------------------